- Visiting Chesapeake?

 I went through the toll with my E-ZPass but my account did not have sufficient funds.
 Will I be charged the full toll amount?

 Yes, if you do not have sufficient funds in your E-ZPass account you may be sent a bill for the full toll amount.
-However, our system will attempt to deduct the E-ZPass toll rate from your E-ZPass account for a total of 10 consecutive days after you drive through the facility prior to invoicing you at the higher toll-by-plate toll rate for the transaction.
-If you refill your account within that time period you will be charged the E-ZPass toll rate.
+However, if your license plate is properly listed on your E-ZPass account, our system will attempt to deduct the E-ZPass toll rate from your E-ZPass account for a total of 10 consecutive days after you drive through the facility.
+If funds are not replenished within that time, the transaction(s) will be invoiced at the higher toll-by-plate rate for the transaction.
+Please note, it can take 24-48 hours for your E-ZPass account to update when you add funds.
+Sign up with E-ZPass for email and text notifications to ensure your account maintains the proper funding.

 Tip: Sign your E-ZPass account up for auto-replenishment to prevent your account from falling into an insufficient funds status.
 It’s simple and convenient.
 All you have to do is select auto-replenishment and provide your credit card or bank account information.
 Every time your account reaches a low balance threshold, E-ZPass will add more funds to your account automatically.